hexiang6666/Contact_builder/README.md

 Contact_builder 2.3
 ==================
 ### Description
 Contatc_builder is a programm that can add contatc element for computational model of [RealESSI] (http://sokocalo.engr.ucdavis.edu/~jeremic/Real_ESSI_Simulator/)(UC Davis Realistic Earthquake Soil Structure Interaction).
-Currently this programme is written for 27 node brick element.
+Currently this programme is written to add contact for 8 node brick and 27 node brick element.

 ### Installation